brijjaissa/TutoSQL/README.md

  # Tools I Used
  For my deep dive into the data analyst job market, I harnessed the power of several key tools:

- - **SQL:** the backbone of my analysis, allowing me to query the database and unearth critical insights.
+ - **SQL :** the backbone of my analysis, allowing me to query the database and unearth critical insights.
- - **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
+ - **PostgreSQL :** The chosen database management system, ideal for handling the job posting data.
- - **Visual Studio Code:** My go-to for database management and executing SQL queries.
+ - **Visual Studio Code :** My go-to for database management and executing SQL queries.
- - **PowerBI:** My best tool for results visualization
+ - **PowerBI :** My best tool for results visualization
- - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+ - **Git & GitHub :** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

  # The Analysis
  Each query for this project aimed at investigating specific aspects of data analyst job market.